21salyut12/cybersecurity/ddos/description.md

 POST requests.

 ## Conclusion
-Due to hardware limitations and the simplicity of such an attack, the experiment resulted into the host system increased resource usage such as CPU and RAM.
+Due to hardware limitations the experiment resulted into the host system increasing resource usage such as CPU and RAM.

 ## How to mitigate the attack
 In order to mitigate such an attack I implemented rate-limiting to allow only a certain number of web requests